 - Anti-Coercive Design and Cognitive Liberty.
 Avoiding coercive design, which will likely include more academic discussions of philosophy and may reveal new principles.

-- From Principles to Properties: Operationalizing SSI with CSSPS.
-A look at the 42-property framework published in IEEE Access and how that might contribute to SSI.
+- From Principles to Properties: Operationalizing SSI.
+A deep dive into the CSSPS 42-property framework published in IEEE Access, looking for objective design principles that might contribute to SSI.
+And forward from that.

 - More Than a Digital Shadow: Rewriting Principle 1 – Existence.
-Reclaiming the original intent of the first principle, that every person has identity that precedes any digital system, by drawing on Ubuntu philosophy, decolonial theory, legal personhood guarantees, and real-world harms.
+Reclaiming the original intent of the first principle, that every person has an identity that precedes any digital system, drawing on generative identity, Ubuntu philosophy, feminist sovereignty, decolonial theory, legal personhood guarantees, and real-world harms.

-The intent is to write articles on each of these topics by May, in time for the anniversary and possibly to use those articles to revise, revamp, and expand the original principles.
+The intent is to write articles on each of these topics, and hopefully some more, by May 2026, in time for the anniversary and to use those articles to revise, revamp, and expand the original principles.
 But to get there from here, we need to start coordinating now!

 🌱 Why This Matters